ingram1107/zettel-notes/lit/@Marshall2015.md

 Nevertheless, the security over the land makes China confident in focusing its efforts to develop its blue-water navy in order to project power other than its coastline, that is guarded by green-water navy.
+The author predicts that China could rival US naval power in 2045.
 Its ambition can be seen on its claims over the Ten Dash Line (includes Taiwan) with the purpose to control the most important passageway in South China Sea albeit at the cost of reefing the relationship with its maritime South East Asia (SEA) neighbours.
-The author predicts that China could rival US naval power in 2045.
+It aims to become a two-ocean naval power that secure its trade route in Pacific and Indian Ocean.
+First, let's discuss the main problem of accessing to Pacific Ocean from the Chinese perspective: the first island chain.
+Most of the choke points are controlled by US ally, Japan, including the Sea of Japan, La Pérouse Strait between Russian Sakhalin Island and Japan Hokkaido, and Ryukyu Islands.
+Even if Chinese blue-water navy could somehow pass through the north-western choke points dominated by Japanese navy, Kuril Islands still impose a difficult passage to the Pacific Ocean as the contentious territorial disputes between Japan and Russia is undergoing and exacerbated due to the waning power projection of Russia to the Sea of Okhotsk.
+To the west, China disputes the ownership of the Senkaku Island or Diaoyu Island in an attempt to break through the chain, but US and Japan military presences in Okinawa in Ryukyu Islands remain a deterrent for the Chinese navy.
+The weak link of the first island chain is Taiwan, in which the Chinese government sort to gain control over it via soft power via trades and tourism.
+In addition, China has an operational advantage in supply and response time as its mainland possession has only 140 miles or 225 km away from Taiwan versus US's 6,400 miles or 10,300 km.
+Therefore, gaining control over the East China Sea air superiority is a primary objective for Chinese successful strategic deployment and may be a heat point in the future.
+Looking at the Indian Ocean, we immediately see that Malacca Strait imposes a choke point for China to reach the energy-rich Persian Gulf.
+Adding worse to the matter, Association of Southeast Asian Nations (ASEAN) countries are not necessarily in a good term with China due to their claims over the South China Sea.
+China approaches this disadvantage with a combination of carrots and sticks tactic to sway those countries to give in their grasp on the Sea and the Malacca Strait.
+By carrots, we mean trade deals and tourism.
+By sticks, it means increasing militarisation of South China Sea by turning the rocks into islands with military facilities such as port and runway, and threats.
+There are attempts from China to bypass the Strait entirely by establishing deep-water ports in Burma, Bangladesh, Pakistan, and Sri Lanka, in which the most important ports are in Pakistan and Burma.
+To further cut its reliance on Malacca Strait, it built gas and oil pipelines in Burma west coastline to link Bay of Bengal to South-Western China, in which 80% of energy went through these pipelines to supply its residents' and military's needs.
+China even go so far to venture to Africa to seek for minerals and precious metals.
+However, US and Japan are not sitting ducks and planning to check China in Burma.